Open-Systems-Pharmacology/Suite/CREATING_MODEL_REPOSITORY.md

 # Creating a new model repository.

-1. If you are an OSP community member: create a model repository as described in the step 2.
+1. If you are an OSP community member: create a model repository as described in step 2.
 Otherwise: post an Issue in the [Forum](https://github.com/Open-Systems-Pharmacology/Forum/issues) and ask to create an empty model repository for you.
 For this, please provide the information below (s. step 2 for the details).

     * name of your model (e.g. *Midazolam*)